Berg0162/Open-Virtual-Steering-MotionIMU/README.md

 Put MPU-6050 flat on the table, assure that the face with label is upward and a dot on this surface is on the top left corner.
 Then the upright direction upward is the z-axis of the chip.
 The direction from left to right is regarded as the X-axis.
 Accordingly the direction from back to front is defined as the Y-axis.
 The MPU-6050’s onboard Digital Motion Processor (<b>DMP</b>) offloads processing that would normally have to take place on the microprocessor.
 It maintains an internal buffer that combines data from the gyro and accelerometer and computes orientation.
 The DMP also takes care of the applying the offsets.<br>
 <br clear="left">

-The MPU-6050 data is processed in code using:
+The MPU-6050 data is finally processed in firmware code using:
 - Complementary filtering
 - Motion thresholds
 - Optional dead zones for stable centering